 Book an appointment for adenomyosis in Auckland

-If you have heavy, painful periods or pelvic pain that may be due to adenomyosis, you can book a consultation online.
+If you have heavy, painful periods or pelvic pain that may be due to adenomyosis, you can book a consultation for specialist assessment.